intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_linux_gpu.md

 ```

-##### 5. Configure permmision and verify driver setup
+##### 5. Configure permmision and verify GPU driver setup

-To complete the driver setup, you need to make sure your user is in the render group:
+To complete the GPU driver setup, you need to make sure your user is in the render group:

 ```bash
 sudo gpasswd -a ${USER} render newgrp render
 ```

-You could then verify whether the driver is functioning properly with:
+You could then verify whether the GPU driver is functioning properly with:

 ```bash
 clinfo | grep "Device Name"